Causal Fermion Systems 2025

 The conference begins with an introductory school (in the style of a summer school) which introduces the basic notions and concepts.
 Each topic consists of talks and discussion sessions.

-For details see the preliminary program.
+For details see the schedule.

 MondayTuesdayWednesdayThursdayFriday